-Standard level External Assessment 80% Paper 1(45 mins) 30 multiple-choice questions that test knowledge of the core only.
+Standard level External Assessment 80% Paper 1 (45 mins) 30 multiple-choice questions that test knowledge of the core only.
 The questions are designed to be short, one- or two-stage problems.
 The use of calculators is not permitted.
 Students are expected to carry out simple calculations.
 No marks are deducted for incorrect answers.
-Paper 2 (11⁄4 hours) Paper 2 tests knowledge of the core only.
+(20%) Paper 2 (11⁄4 hours) Paper 2 tests knowledge of the core only.
 In section A, there is a data-based question that requires students to analyse a given set of data.
 The remainder of section A is made up of short-answer questions.
+(35%)

 In section B, students are required to answer one question from a choice of three.
-These extended-response questions may involve writing a number of paragraphs, solving a substantial problem or carrying out a substantial piece of analysis or evaluation.
-(20%) Internal Assessment This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
-20% A calculator is required for this paper.
-Paper 3 (1 hour) Paper 3 tests knowledge of the options and addresses objectives 1, 2 and 3.
+These extended-response questions may involve writing several paragraphs, solving a substantial problem or carrying out a substantial piece of analysis or evaluation.
+A calculator is required for this paper.
+(25%) Paper 3 (1 hour) Paper 3 tests knowledge of the options and addresses objectives 1, 2 and 3.
 Students are required to answer several shortanswer questions in each of the two options studied.
 A calculator is required for this paper.
-Individual investigation - 10 teaching hours (25%) Higher level External Assessment 80% Paper 1 (1 hour) Paper 1 is made up of 40 multiple-choice questions that test knowledge of the core and AHL topics.
+(2370) Internal Assessment 20% Scientific investigation (approx. 10 hours) 24 marks (20%) This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
+The scientific investigation is an open-ended task in which the student gathers and analyses data to answer their own formulated research question.
+Higher level External Assessment 80% Paper 1 (1 hour) Paper 1 is made up of 40 multiple-choice questions that test knowledge of the core and AHL topics.
 Approximately 15 of the 40 questions will be common with the SL paper.
 The questions are designed to be short, one- or two-stage problems.
 No marks are deducted for incorrect responses.
 Calculators are not permitted, but students are expected to carry out simple calculations.
-(20%) Paper 2 (2 hours 15 minutes) Paper 2 tests knowledge of the core and AHL topics.
+Paper 2 (2 hours 15 minutes) Paper 2 tests knowledge of the core and AHL topics.
 The questions address objectives 1, 2 and 3, and the paper is divided into two sections.
 In section A, there is a data-based question that requires students to analyse a given set of data.
 The remainder of section A is made up of short-answer questions.
-(35%)

 In section B, students are required to answer two questions from a choice of four.
 These extended-response questions may involve writing a number of paragraphs, solving a substantial problem or carrying out a substantial piece of analysis or evaluation.
 A calculator is required for this paper.
-Paper 3 (1 hour 15 minutes) Paper 3 tests knowledge of the options and addresses objectives 1, 2 and 3.
+(35%) Paper 3 (1 hour 15 minutes) Paper 3 tests knowledge of the options and addresses objectives 1, 2 and 3.
 Students are required to answer several shortanswer and extended-response questions in each of the two options studied.
 A calculator is required for this paper.
 (25%) Internal Assessment This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
-20% Individual investigation - 10 teaching hours (20%)
+20% Scientific investigation (approx. 10 hours) 24 marks The scientific investigation is an open-ended task in which the student gathers and analyses data to answer their own formulated research question.
+(20%)